Observation of topological flat bands in the kagome semiconductor Nb$_3$Cl$_8$: Abstract

 The destructive interference of wavefunctions in a kagome lattice can give rise to topological flat bands (TFBs) with a highly degenerate state of electrons.
 Recently, TFBs have been observed in several kagome metals, including Fe$_3$Sn$_2$, FeSn, CoSn, and YMn$_6$Sn$_6$.
 Nonetheless, kagome materials that are both exfoliable and semiconducting are lacking, which seriously hinders their device applications.
 Herein, we show that Nb$_3$Cl$_8$, which hosts a breathing kagome lattice, is gapped out because of the absence of inversion symmetry, while the TFBs survive because of the protection of the mirror reflection symmetry.
-By angle-resolved photoemission spectroscopy measurements and first-principles calculations, we directly observe the TFB and a moderate band gap in Nb$_3$Cl$_8$.
-By mechanical exfoliation, we successfully obtain monolayers of Nb$_3$Cl$_8$ and confirm that they are stable under ambient conditions.
-In addition, our calculations show that monolayers of Nb$_3$Cl$_8$ have a magnetic ground state, thus providing opportunities to study the interplay between geometry, topology, and magnetism.
+By angle-resolved photoemission spectroscopy measurements and first-principles calculations, we directly observe the TFBs and a moderate band gap in Nb$_3$Cl$_8$.
+By mechanical exfoliation, we successfully obtain monolayer Nb$_3$Cl$_8$ which is stable under ambient conditions.
+In addition, our calculations show that monolayer Nb$_3$Cl$_8$ have a magnetic ground state, thus providing opportunities to study the interplay between geometry, topology, and magnetism. \\ \\ {\bf Keywords:} breathing kagome lattice, topological flat bands, semiconductor, ARPES, DFT calculations, mechanical exfoliation